hpcc-systems/HPCC-Platform/esp/src/test-ui/tests/framework/documentation/DesignDocument.md

 - Sets the test classes to be run by calling loadClasses.
 - Runs the tests using TestNG.
 - Quits the WebDriver session after the tests have completed.
+- Calls Common.printNumOfErrorsAndExceptions to print total number of errors and exceptions to the console, so that we get an idea of the count after the tests are finished.

 2. loadClasses Method